 The Fine Line Between Perfect Shape and Product Failure

-The whole operation is a trade-off.
-You need enough heat for speed.
-But too much heat damages the material.
 Industry research shows that molding temperature and time are crucial to the molding process.
 These factors directly control the final look and feel of bra cups.
 Pushing the temperature too high for even a few seconds can turn a perfect batch into a rejected one.

-Defect #1: Fabric Yellowing (Chemical Damage)
+Bra Mold Defect #1: Fabric Yellowing (Amino Oxidation)

-Defect #2: Brittleness and Loss of Stretch
+Bra Mold Defect #2: Brittleness and Stretch Loss (Amide Scission)

-Defect #3: Poor Shape, Shrinkage, and Bad Shape Holding
+Bra Mold Defect #3: Poor Shape, Shrinkage, and Bad Shape Holding

+Poor shape holding means the molded cup fails to retain its 3D form after cooling, leading to shrinkage (>2%) and uneven cup volumes.
 When heat damages the material's structure, it also affects its stability.
 A brittle or weakened fabric cannot hold the molded shape well.
 This leads to problems like shrinkage and uneven cup sizes.

 Getting a precise shape is critical for quality.
 Research highlights the importance of an evaluation of the three-dimensional geometric shape to ensure products meet specs.
 When material properties fail under heat, batch differences increase.
 More products fail quality checks.